 The Jewish Museum of Switzerland was founded in 1966 as the first Jewish museum in the German-speaking world since the Second World War.
-Today, it hosts exhibitions and events at its location in the heart of Basel.
-The initiative behind the museum came from members of the Jewish society «Espérance» (a chevra kadisha) who had been deeply impressed by the Monumenta Judaica exhibition in Cologne in 1963/64, which included Jewish objects and artefacts from Basel.
-The first director of the Jewish Museum of Switzerland was Katia Guth-Dreyfus (1926-2021), who led the institution from 1966 to 2010.
-She was followed by Gaby Knoch-Mund, director from 2010 to 2015.
-Since 2015, the museum has been headed by Naomi Lubrich.
-It is currently located at Kornhausgasse 8 in Basel.
-In 2023, it is scheduled to move to larger premises at Vesalgasse 5, close to the University of Basel’s «Kollegienhaus».
-This is also the district where the cemetery of the first Jewish community in Basel had been situated in the Middle Ages.
+The initiative behind the museum came from members of the Jewish society ‘Espérance’ (a chevra kadisha) who had been deeply impressed by the Monumenta Judaica exhibition in Cologne in 1963/64, which included Jewish objects and artefacts from Basel.
+Dr Katia Guth-Dreyfus (1926–2021) was the director of the museum from 1966 to 2010.
+She was followed by Dr Gaby Knoch-Mund, director from 2010 to 2015.
+Since 2015, the museum has been headed by Dr Naomi Lubrich.
+Today, the museum is located in its new building on Vesalgasse in Basel.
+The former tobacco warehouse has been completely renovated and now offers significantly more space for exhibitions, research and education.
+The proximity to the historical Jewish Cemetery of Basel anchors the museum in an area of the city that has a long Jewish history.

-The Jewish Museum of Switzerland contributes to the public discourse on Jewish life in Switzerland in the form of special exhibitions, events and publications.
-Since 1999, the Jewish Museum of Switzerland has also been responsible for coordinating the Swiss programme at the annual European Day of Jewish Culture.
-Overall, the museum is committed to conveying Jewish life in Switzerland in terms of its history, religion, cultural heritage, and present-day aspects.
+The Jewish Museum of Switzerland sees itself as a cultural attraction as well as an educational and meeting space.
+It contributes to the public discourse on Jewish life and history in the form of special exhibitions, events, tours and publications.
+Since 1999, the museum has also been responsible for coordinating the Swiss programme at the European Day of Jewish Culture.
+The presentation of Jewish cultural heritage gains an even greater significance in the new building on Vesalgasse: more exhibition space, a modern setting and an expanded educational programme allow for an in-depth examination of the history, present, culture and religion of Jewish life in Switzerland and beyond.

 Close relationship and cooperation with the SIG